beetbox/beets/docs/reference/cli.rst

   option.
 If set, beets will just print a list of files that it would otherwise import.

-* To get a more detailed output with the ``--pretend`` option, you can use the ``--detailed`` flag.
-This way you can see which tracks beets think should belong to an album.

 .. _rarfile: https://pypi.python.org/pypi/rarfile/2.2

 .. only:: html